-From April 2017, all organisations that employ over 250 employees are required to produce an annual report on their gender pay and bonus gap.
+All organisations that employ over 250 employees are required to produce an annual report on their gender pay and bonus gap.

 A gender pay gap is not the same thing as an equal pay gap.
 The gender pay gap is defined as the difference in the average earnings between men and women, over a standard period of time, regardless of the role they do.